 History of the Solar Investment Tax Credit

-The Emergency Economic Stabilization Act of 2008 (P.L.
-110-343) included an eight-year extension of the commercial and residential solar ITC, eliminated the monetary cap for residential solar electric installations, and permitted utilities and companies paying the alternative minimum tax (AMT) to qualify for the credit.
-In 2009, under the American Recovery and Reinvestment Act (P.L.
-111-5), the $2,000 credit cap on solar hot water installations was eliminated.
-For more information, visit DSIRE's website for more tax information on commercial and residential systems.
+In 2008, the Emergency Economic Stabilization Act (P.L.
+110-343) included an eight-year extension of the residential and commercial ITC, eliminated the monetary cap for residential solar electric installations and permitted utilities and companies paying the alternative minimum tax (AMT) to qualify for the credit.